scoyo/cocos2d-iphone-extensions/Extensions/CCLayerPanZoom/README.md

 In this mode you can scroll layer with swipes and zoom it with pinch in/out gestures, like in Google Maps app (see "Simple sheet test").
 Also, in sheet mode it's possible to have "ruber edges" like in many iOS apps for sliding parts of the intraface (see "Advanced sheet test").
+Another feature in sheet mode is a "ease out" effect as known from iOS apps with UIScrollView like Mobile Safari.
+When flicking the finger after panning, the scrren continues scrolling with ease out animation.
+(See "EaseOutTest" and "RubberEaseOutTest".)

 Frame Mode